 # 14. Connect the dots!
 Incorporate your new learning into past lessons.

 # 15. Seize opportunities to teach what you’ve learned and share the connections you’ve made.

-So, if I’m encouraging you to invest your time, energy, and sometimes your money in learning, I thought I should give you a taste of what I’ve been learning just in the past couple of years since “retiring” from the BlogPaws business Yvonne and I co-founded.
+So, if I’m encouraging you to invest your time, energy, and sometimes your money in learning, I thought I should give you a taste of how I’ve been approaching learning just in the past couple of years since “retiring” from the BlogPaws business Yvonne and I co-founded.

 Here’s a sampling from the formal courses I’ve completed, nonfiction books I’ve read, and informational videos I’ve watched:

 Learning How to Learn: Powerful mental tools to help you master tough subjects, by University of California, San Diego on Coursera.
 Instructors: Dr. Barbara Oakley, Dr. Terrence Sejnowski & Linda Walker.
 Certificate earned on October 13, 2017.

 Positive Psychology (Course 1): Martin E. P. Seligman’s Visionary Science, by University of Pennsylvania on Coursera.
 Instructor: Martin E.P.
 Seligman, Ph.D.

 Certificate earned on November 23, 2017.